nHuebscher/VerticalFarming_LiteratureReview/README.md

 - Since there is not enough data for Germany, data from the same climate zone as Germany is considered (and explained in more detail in the following)
 - The term "open-field farming" is sometimes also specified as "conventional farming" or other versions.
 However, in English, for only the term "farming" there are to many results that do not fit the research design.
 In German, the term "Landwirtschaft" is fitting.
 - The search was limited to papers published in or later than 2017
+- Plant Factory is found to be a term mostly used in asian papers and therefore included in the English search string

 ### Search Strings
 - English: ("Life Cycle Assessment" OR Sustainability OR Sustainable) AND ("Conventional farming“ OR "organic farming" OR "open-field farming") AND ("Vertical Farming" OR "Vertical Farm" OR "Plant Factory")